Moving to Houston

 - Purchase the complete Expat Arrivals Houston Guide (PDF)

 Expats moving to Houston may find this former Western Frontier's urban sprawl overwhelming.
 For starters, it is the fourth largest city in the USA, and the wider metropolitan area has a population of more than 6 million people.

 The city's newfound cultural conscience has engendered a buzz of innovative restaurants, quirky art galleries and a downtown revitalisation that's transforming blighted neighbourhoods into attractive residential and entertainment areas.

 As a result, expats living in Houston will find that the city is what they make of it.
 Those coming to work and save can take comfort in an economic climate that's known for its enterprising spirit.
-The energy capital of Texas is home to more than 20 Fortune 500 companies and, aside from oil and gas, sectors like IT, business services, aerospace, medical and biotechnology attract workers from around the world.
+The energy capital of Texas is home to several Fortune 500 companies and, aside from oil and gas, sectors like IT, business services, aerospace, medical and biotechnology attract workers from around the world.